Dataherald/dataherald/docs/envars.rst

-   "MONGODB_DB_PASSWORD", "The password of the MongoDB database", "``admin``", "Yes" "ENCRYPT_KEY", "The key that will be used to encrypt data at rest before storing", "None", "Yes" "S3_AWS_ACCESS_KEY_ID", "The key used to access credential files if saved to S3", "None", "No" "S3_AWS_SECRET_ACCESS_KEY", "The key used to access credential files if saved to S3", "None", "No  "
+   "MONGODB_DB_PASSWORD", "The password of the MongoDB database", "``admin``", "Yes" "ENCRYPT_KEY", "The key that will be used to encrypt data at rest before storing", "None", "Yes" "S3_AWS_ACCESS_KEY_ID", "The key used to access credential files if saved to S3", "None", "No" "S3_AWS_SECRET_ACCESS_KEY", "The key used to access credential files if saved to S3", "None", "No" "DH_ENGINE_TIMEOUT", "This is used to set the max seconds the process will wait for the response to be generate.
+If the specified time limit is exceeded, it will trigger an exception", "None", "No"